Blog

 When we designed Lexerus, we wanted a system that gives staff context, not just noise.

-The five levels
+The three levels

 NONE is the baseline.
 No unusual activity detected.
 The camera is watching but not raising any flags.

 A single video frame is unreliable.
-Lighting changes, camera noise, and occlusion can all produce false detections.
-Our confirmation pipeline requires a behaviour to appear in a configurable number of frames within a rolling time window before it escalates to CONFIRMED.
+Lighting changes, camera noise, and normal movements like adjusting clothing can all produce false detections.
+Our system requires a behaviour to be flagged across multiple frames and then verified by an independent AI review before it escalates to CONFIRMED — not just a single-frame anomaly.

 The result